-As part of its transportation planning process, the North Carolina Capital Area Metropolitan Planning Organization (CAMPO) completed the transportation conformity process for the 2045 MTP and 2018-27 TIP.
-This report documents that the 2045 MTP and 2018-27 TIP meet the federal transportation conformity requirements in 40 CFR Part 93.
+As part of its transportation planning process, the North Carolina Capital Area Metropolitan Planning Organization (CAMPO) most recently completed the transportation conformity process for the 2045 MTP in August 2019 and the 2020-2029 TIP in October 2019.
+This report addresses amendments to the 2045 MTP and the 2020-2029 TIP documents that the 2045 MTP and 2020-2029 TIP continue to meet the federal transportation conformity requirements in 40 CFR Part 93.